raul-izquierdo/english/to be finished/vocabulary/Doing Activities/Activities and Situations.md

     ?
 Me encontré con un viejo amigo en el supermercado : `I ran into an old friend at the supermarket` ?
 Me encontré con un libro que solía leer de niño : `I came across a book I used to read as a child` ?
 Me encontré con una situación muy desagradable : `I came across a very unpleasant situation`

+## Reasons for Doing something

+Hice <acción X> por <motivo Y>
+    = "for".
+Cuando hago X para obtener Y `I did it for pleasure` = "out of": Cuando hago X debido a Y `I did it out of necessity`
+        - Hay varios casos que no cumplen lo anterior, pero para tener algo

+para no... = so as not to
+    ?
+Fuí al concierto para no aburrirme : `I went to the concert so as not to be bored`

+para no tener que ...
+    = so we don't have to
+        ?
+Fui pronto para no tener que esperar : `I left early so we don't have to wait` = to avoid <ing>
+        ? ^ : `I went to the concert to avoid boredom`

+para entretenerse
+    = for entertainment `He listens to music for entertainment` = to entertain <who> `I watch films to entertain myself`

+para pasar el tiempo
+    = to pass the time `I read books to pass the time` = to kill time `We played cards to kill time while we waited`

+por error
+    = by mistake `I took the wrong umbrella by mistake` = by accident `I deleted the file by accident`

+para pasar un rato juntos
+    = to spend time together `We went to the park to spend time together` = to hang out `We went to the park to hang out together`

+para mantenerse en forma = to stay fit `I go to the gym to stay fit`

+por probar algo nuevo = to try something new `I went to the concert to try something new`

+por costumbre = out of habit `He always checks the door twice out of habit`

+por necesidad = out of necessity `They had to sell their car out of necessity`

+por obligación = out of obligation `He went to the party out of obligation`

+por curiosidad = out of curiosity `I asked him out of curiosity`

+por ocio = for leisure `I play sports for leisure`

+por placer = for pleasure `She reads novels for pleasure`

+por diversion
+    = for enjoyment (formal) `He goes hiking for enjoyment` = for fun (informal) `I play sports for fun`

+para cambiar = for a change `I went to the concert for a change`

+para animar a =  to cheer up `I went to the concert to cheer him up` animar
+    = encourage <sbody> to (a hacer algo) `I encourage you to take the job offer` = cheer up (estado anímico) `I tried to cheer him up by telling him a joke`